-Pre-approval from the ARC for exterior house painting or refreshing the finish on front doors, garage or front door arbors, wooden window shutters, eaves, and window frames, and other exterior trim is required only if the owner wants to change the house's color scheme in a way which is not otherwise specifically permitted by this Standard."
+Pre-approval from the ARC for exterior house painting or refreshing the finish on front doors, garage or front door arbors, wooden window shutters, eaves, and window frames, and other exterior trim is required only if the owner wants to change the house's color scheme in a way which is not otherwise specifically permitted by this Standard.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Summarization & interpretations of ARC Standard titled "Exterior Finishes".
-CC&R Section 6.11(a).
-"Front Doors", "Chimney Caps", & "Fences" in this manual.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 6.11(a).